-- client-error-not-possible: Same as Print-Job, except that the Printer's "printer-is-accepting-jobs" attribute is not involved, so that the client is able to finish submitting a multi-document job after this attribute has been set to 'true'.
+client-error-not-possible: Same as Print-Job, except that the Printer's "printer-is-accepting-jobs" attribute is not involved, so that the client is able to finish submitting a job that was created with a Create-Job operation after this attribute has been set to 'true'.
 Another condition is that the state of the job precludes Send-Document, i.e., the job has already been closed out by the client.
-However, if the IPP Printer closed out the job due to timeout, the 'client-error-timeout' error status SHOULD be returned instead. - client-error-timeout: This request was sent after the Printer closed the job, because it has not received a Send-Document or Send-URI operation within the Printer's "multiple-operation time-out" period. - client-error-request-entity-too-large: same as Print-Job. - client-error-conflicting-attributes: same as Print-Job, except that "ipp-attributes-fidelity" operation attribute is not involved. - server-error-operation-not-supported: the Send-Document request is not supported. - server-error-not-accepting-jobs: not applicable. - server-error-job-canceled: the job has been canceled by an operator or the system while the client was transmitting the data.
+However, if the IPP Printer closed out the job due to timeout, the 'client-error-timeout' error status SHOULD be returned instead.

+client-error-timeout: This request was sent after the Printer closed the job, because it has not received a Send-Document or Send-URI operation within the Printer's "multiple-operation-time-out" period .

+client-error-request-entity-too-large: same as Print-Job.

+client-error-conflicting-attributes: same as Print-Job, except that "ipp-attributes-fidelity" operation attribute is not involved..

+server-error-operation-not-supported: the Send-Document request is not supported.

+server-error-job-canceled: the job has been canceled by an operator or the system while the client was transmitting the data.

-2.3.2.2 Send-URI
+3.1.3.2.2 Send-URI

-All of the Print-Job status code descriptions in Section 3.2.1.2 Print-Job Response with the specializations described for Send-Document are applicable to Send-URI.
-See Section 14 for a more complete description of each status code.
+All of the Print-Job status code descriptions in Section 3.1.3.1.1 Print-Job Response with the specialization's described for Send-Document are applicable to Send-URI.
+See Section 13 in [RFC2911] for a more complete description of each status code.

-server-error-uri-scheme-not-supported: the URI scheme supplied in the "document-uri" operation attribute is not supported and the "document-uri" attribute MUST be returned in the Unsupported Attributes group.
+client-error-uri-scheme-not-supported: the URI scheme supplied in the "document-uri" operation attribute is not supported and the "document-uri" attribute MUST be returned in the Unsupported Attributes group.